 If you’re living with chronic knee pain caused by osteoarthritis, you’ve likely tried everything—physical therapy, over-the-counter meds, maybe even steroid injections.
 But if the pain keeps coming back and you’re not ready for knee replacement surgery, there’s another option: Genicular Artery Embolization (GAE).

-This minimally invasive procedure is helping patients in Cleveland and Atlanta find long-lasting relief without going under the knife.
+This minimally invasive procedure is helping patients in Cleveland, Akron, and Atlanta find long-lasting relief without going under the knife.
 But is GAE the right solution for your knee pain?
 Here’s what you need to know.

 GAE is a non-surgical procedure that reduces blood flow to the inflamed lining of the knee joint.
 When osteoarthritis progresses, tiny blood vessels (called genicular arteries) grow and feed inflammation in the joint.
 GAE blocks these vessels, reducing pain and swelling at the source—without replacing any part of the joint.

-It’s an outpatient procedure performed by a vascular specialist, typically with light sedation and minimal recovery time.
+It’s an outpatient procedure performed by our board-certified vascular specialists, typically with light sedation and minimal recovery time.

 If your knee pain is caused by osteoarthritis—especially in the early to moderate stages—GAE may help you delay or avoid surgery altogether.